Build Guide for PC Builds for Minecraft (Custom & Pre-built)

 What is Minecraft Pocket Edition?

-Before Minecraft was brought under one umbrella with the Bedrock engine, there were different versions of the game for different platforms.
+Before Minecraft was brought under one umbrella with the Bedrock engine, there were different game versions for different platforms.

-Consoles had their version, PC had its version and the mobile devices had theirs.
+Consoles had their version, PC had their version, and mobile devices had theirs.

-The version on the mobile devices was called the Minecraft Pocket Edition.
+The version on mobile devices was called the Minecraft Pocket Edition.

 It has long been replaced now by the Minecraft Bedrock Edition, which again is known simply as “Minecraft” by the publisher.